 The main objective of the conference is to spur mutual friendship and goodwill among the petrochemical industry players in Asia and around the world and thereby contribute to the advancement of the petrochemical industry in Asia.

-APIC 2018 is making a return to the vibrant city of Kuala Lumpur, Malaysia from 09-10 May 2018.
+APIC 2018 is making a return to the vibrant city of Kuala Lumpur, Malaysia from 20 - 21 August 2018.
 The conference is poised to be the prime networking place for Asia's Petrochemical industry players.
 Gain strategic insights and bright ideas from well established players in the field that are well positioned to address the industry's diverse needs and business requirements.
-We look forward to welcoming you at APIC2018.
+We look forward to welcoming you at APIC 2018.

 The axis of the global economy is shifting from the west to the east, pulling the chemical demand centre eastward.
 Asia Pacific region has been and will be the global petrochemical demand growth driver.
 Rising purchasing power, large population and increasing urbanization rate means rapid regional demand growth will sustain in the future.